Houston Players to Watch Against Auburn - Second Round

 Houston Players to Watch

-Jamal Shead paces his squad in assists per contest (5.4), and also registers 10.4 points and 3 rebounds.
-At the other end, he totals 1.8 steals and 0.2 blocked shots.
+J'wan Roberts paces his team in rebounds per contest (7.9), and also averages 10.4 points and 1.2 assists.
+At the other end, he puts up 0.7 steals and 1.3 blocked shots.

+Jamal Shead averages a team-high 5.4 assists per game.
+He is also posting 10.4 points and 3 rebounds, shooting 41.4% from the floor and 32.4% from beyond the arc with 1.3 made 3-pointers per contest.

 Houston Top Performers (Last 10 Games)